 Allow your family extra time to get through security at the airport, especially when traveling with younger children.

 Have children wear shoes and outer layers of clothing that are easy to take off for security screening.
 Children younger than 12 years are not required to remove their shoes for routine screening.

 Strollers can be brought through airport security and gate-checked to make travel with small children easier.

 Talk with your children about the security screening process before coming to the airport.
 Let them know that bags (backpack, dolls, etc.) must be put in the X‑ray machine and will come out the other end and be returned to them.

 Although the FAA allows children under age 2 to be held on an adult's lap, the AAP recommends that families explore options to ensure that each child has her own seat.
-If it is not feasible to purchase a ticket for a small child, try to select a flight that is likely to have empty seats where your child could ride buckled in her car seat.
+If you're not able possible to purchase a ticket for a small child, try to select a flight that is likely to have empty seats where your child could ride buckled in their r car seat.

 Pack a bag of toys and snacks to keep your child occupied during the flight.